wxie2017/wxie2017.github.io/pages/speech/story_of_rooster_2.md

 The yard became crowed with new roosters and hens.

 One day, I came home from school.
-I did not see the usual welcome from little flower but only the hens.
-Where was he？ I was wondering.
+I did not see the usual welcome from little flower.
+He was not in the yard.
+Where was he？

 I checked the hen-house.
 There he was!
 Little flower sat deeply inside the hen-house.
 I called him out.
 Oh ho!
 What had happened?
 Little flower's face was full of blood